 As you may know, Google services are not available in China.
 Thus, Chinese search engine Baidu takes up the mantle in that region.

-If you are in China or want to search an image that is relevant to China, Baidu’s image search is one of the best options.
-As you’d expect, the website lets you take a photo or upload from your library.
+If you are in China or want to search for an image that is relevant to China, Baidu’s image search is one of the best options.
+As you’d expect, the website lets you take a photo or upload it from your library.
 Baidu also allows you to crop the image before searching.

 Visit: Baidu Images